Author Archives: hmallett

 Following my previous post about better broadband for north Powys, I tried to do some initial investigation on Facebook to see if this was something that would have enough interest to investigate further.
-I posted on local pages, mainly for villages in the Tanat valley, asking if people would be interested.
-Overall I was happy… Continue reading Better broadband for north Powys – part 2
+I posted on local pages, mainly for … Continue reading

 Ruby and Ruby on Rails version compatibility